bhelx/p5particles/README.md

 <hr />

-This is not quite ready.
-Still working on examples and testing.
+Still working on examples.
+API is almost there.
-Should be done by end of the year.

 <hr />